 - Northwest Cavegirls show you how to camp paleo-style.

-- Tamar guest posted on the Paleo Mom about staying paleo on a 7-day cruise.
+- The Paleo Mom gives advice for staying paleo on a 7-day cruise.

 - And the Paleo Nurse isn’t the only one traveling internationally.
 Sarah Wilson takes us on her Paleo Tour of Europe.
 Brian Brookshire shares advice for eating paleo in Korea.
 Paleo Hacks offers great advice on paleo food in Asia overall.
 And many people say that a lot of African countries are naturally paleo.
 World, here we come!